⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Configuration

-This field (of Type:Dropdown List) will contain options which mirror the phases of your workflow.
+This field will be a dropdown list containing options which mirror the phases of your workflow

 Step 1) Head to Settings > Configuration > Custom Data